LattePandaTeam/Docs/docs/content/mu_edition/design_guide_usb_32.md

 - The default BIOS enables **HSIO 0** and **HSIO 1** as USB 3.2 lane.

-!!!note "HSIO Exclusivity"
+!!!note

     - HSIO lanes are multiplexed resources.
-    - Once a lane is configured as USB 3.2, it cannot be used as PCIe.
+Once a lane is configured as USB 3.2, it cannot be used as PCIe.
-    - To change an HSIO lane to PCIe (or to configure other HSIO lanes as USB 3.2), a specific BIOS firmware must be flashed.
+    - Customized BIOS firmware is required for any HSIO configuration changes.
 Dynamic switching via the BIOS menu is not supported.
+        For example, to configure HSIO 2 or HSIO 3 lane as USB 3.2, a specific BIOS firmware must be flashed.

 - For more details, please see the [HSIO Multiplexing chapter](hsio_multiplexing.md).